redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 1. `Red Hat OpenShift Serverless Operator` (if RHOAI KServe is planned for serving, this is required)
 1. `Red Hat OpenShift Service Mesh Operator` (if RHOAI KServe is planned for serving, this is required)
-1. `Red Hat Authorino Operator` (if you want to authenticate KServe model API endpoints, RHOAI recommended)
+1. `Red Hat Authorino Operator` (if you want to authenticate KServe model API endpoints with a route, RHOAI recommended)
 1. `Red Hat Node Feature Discovery (NFD) Operator` (if additional hardware features are beiing utilized, like GPU)
 1. `NVIDIA GPU Operator` (if NVIDIA GPU accelerators exist)
 1. `NVIDIA Network Operator` (if NVIDIA Infiniband accelerators exist)